octaborg/proposals/OCTA-0.md

       @state(Field) interestRate: State<Field>;
       @state(Field) termInDays: State<Field>;

-      // Terms of the loan are injected at construction constructor(
+      // Terms of the loan are injected at construction.
+Called by the lender. constructor(
         loanAmount: UInt64,
         interestRate: Field;